-Observers have documented numerous examples of Border Patrol failing to provide medical attention to detained migrants, including at-risk populations.
-TEDS Standards provide that "[e]mergency medical services will be called immediately in the event of a medical emergency."
-Adriana Jasso states in her declaration that she encountered an African man who collapsed and was described as dying by a Colombian nurse.
-Only after advocate intervention did Border Patrol come to assist.
-Additionally, she describes migrants "suffering severe pain, diarrhea, headaches, severe cuts and bruises.
+Observers have documented numerous examples of Border Patrol failing to provide medical attention to detained migrants, including at-risk populations.13 TEDS Standards provide that "[e]mergency medical services will be called immediately in the event of a medical emergency."14 Adriana Jasso states in her declaration that she encountered an African man who collapsed and was described as dying by a Colombian nurse.
+Only after advocate intervention did Border Patrol come to assist.15 Additionally, she describes migrants "suffering severe pain, diarrhea, headaches, severe cuts and bruises.
 One Asian man's leg was severely infected.
-He was in extreme pain with no way to communicate."

-Lilian Serrano has various accounts of migrants needing medical assistance.
-In reaching out to the Border Patrol liaison she was told the liaison "was receiving our emergency flags and following up, but that when his agents went to take people to the hospital, the migrants were all of a sudden fine and that they didn't have a medical need."
-In another instance the liaison asked why she was calling him and not 9-1-1.
-Lilian also encountered a 79-year old Colombian woman who fell off the border wall and suffered injuries to her leg and other distress because of a lack of medication; she was not provided medical attention by Border Patrol until after an entire day of advocacy by multiple advocates.
-Additionally, she encountered an asylum seeking woman from Afghanistan who the Border Patrol took to the hospital after she suffered injury and infection to her arm.
+He was in extreme pain with no way to communicate."16 and that they didn't have a medical need."17 In another instance the liaison asked why she was calling him and not 9-1-1.18 Lilian also encountered a 79-year old Colombian woman who fell off the border wall and suffered injuries to her leg and other distress because of a lack of medication; she was not provided medical attention by Border Patrol until after an entire day of advocacy by multiple advocates.19 Additionally, she encountered an asylum seeking woman from Afghanistan who the Border Patrol took to the hospital after she suffered injury and infection to her arm.
 The woman was dumped at a hospital without any paperwork from